About the Journal

 • Review Articles: Scholarly syntheses of existing literature that provide a comprehensive and critical overview of the current state of knowledge on topics related to sustainability and sustainable development.
 Review articles should systematically analyze and integrate relevant sources, identify research gaps, and offer insightful perspectives on key issues and emerging trends, with an emphasis on contributions to interdisciplinary understanding.

-Thai Interdisciplinary and Sustainability Review (TISR) is published bi-annually, with two volumes per year:
+Thai Interdisciplinary and Sustainability Review (TISR) is published bi-annually, with two issues per year:

 • No. 1: January - June